- Office of the Director

 - Mental Health

 - Substance Use

 - Clinical Support & Referrals

 The Mental Health Services Act (MHSA), also known as Proposition 63, was passed by California’s voters in November 2004.
 Workforce Education and Training (WET) is an important MHSA component intended to fund strategies that address occupational shortages in the public mental health field through the development of academic pipelines, internships and financial incentive programs.

 The Graduate Intern Stipend Program is a financial incentive strategy that is included in the BHCS WET Plan.
 This program is designed to recruit individuals into BHCS county-operated programs and contracted, behavioral health community-based organizations (CBOs), thus creating a public mental health workforce pipeline.

-PLEASE INSTRUCT STUDENTS TO COMPLETE THE APPLICATION ONLINE ON OR BEFORE THE DEADLINE FRIDAY, OCTOBER 15, 2021.
+PLEASE INSTRUCT STUDENTS TO COMPLETE AND SUBMIT THE APPLICATION ONLINE ON OR BEFORE THE DEADLINE OF MONDAY, OCTOBER 17, 2022.

 Each stipend is worth up to $6,000 for a maximum of 720 internship hours.
 The amount will be pro-rated, if the student works less than 720 hours.

 For questions, please contact firstname.lastname@example.org or call 510-567-8093